×

-Lisfranc injury can be either a bony injury or ligamentous injury (Lisfranc ligament tear).
-Lisfranc ligament is an interosseous ligament that goes from medial cuneiform to base of 2nd metatarsal on plantar surface, it’s critical to stabilizing the second metatarsal and maintenance of the midfoot arch.
+Lisfranc injuries can be bony, involving fractures, or ligamentous, with Lisfranc ligament tears.
+The Lisfranc ligament, an interosseous structure running from the medial cuneiform to the base of the second metatarsal on the plantar surface, is critical for stabilizing the second metatarsal and maintaining the midfoot arch.

 See Also: Foot Anatomy